hana-matsumoto/hana-matsumoto.github.io/index.md

 ---
 ### ⓘ About
-I grew up and went to undergad in Ohio, I'm a big Cleveland sports fan!
+I grew up and went to undergrad in Ohio, I'm a big Cleveland sports fan!

 When I am not sitting behind the computer, you can find me hiking, camping, snowboarding or enjoying several episodes of a show series I have seen already